LSSTDESC/DC2_grid_scripts/README.md

  joblist.txt - contains a list of all the jobs currently in the system.
 Each line represents one job and contains the visit number (always 8 digits), the index number within the visit, and the Dirac job ID, separated by spaces.
 Before starting a new run, this should be created as an empty file.

  jobscompleted.txt - contains a list in exactly the same format as joblist.txt, but this time for completed jobs rather than active jobs.
 Again this should be created as an empty file before starting a new run.

+ jobsfailed.txt - contains a list of all the jobs that have failed.
+For each one, the visit number, the index within the visit, the Dirac job ID and the site name are recorded.

  visitlist.txt - contains a list of visit IDs to process.
 Each line contains one 8 digit visit number.
 This is only read by the script, never written to.
 Before starting a new run, the visit IDs to be simulated should be put in here.

  visitposition.txt - contains a single number which keeps track of how many visits have already been submitted.
 Before starting a new run, this file should be initialised with "0".